UCI-CARL/CARLsim6/README.md

 Chou*, T.-S., Kashyap*, H.J., Xing, J., Listopad, S., Rounds, E.L., Beyeler, M., Dutt, N., and Krichmar, J.L.
 (2018).
 "CARLsim 4: An Open Source Library for Large Scale, Biologically Detailed Spiking Neural Network Simulation using Heterogeneous Clusters."
 In Proceedings of IEEE International Joint Conference on Neural Networks (IJCNN), pp. 1158-1165.

+## News
+We released PyCARL which is an interface of CARLsim to the pyNN framework!
+Please check [here](https://github.com/UCI-CARL/CARLsim5/tree/master/pyCARL) for more details.

 ## Installation

 Detailed instructions for installing the latest stable release of CARLsim on Mac OS X / Linux / Windows